gifford-lab/ec2-launcher-pro/README.md

 + `BUCKET`: The S3 bucket to store the input and output.  **(required, no defalt value)**
 + `RUNNAME`: The S3 folder in the bucket to store the input and output.  **(required, no defalt value)**

-## To do
-+ ~~Make the mounted drive size a configurable parameter~~
-+ Use IAM role configuration instead of authentic credentials to access S3 from EC2 instance for security